TeamNewPipe/documentation/docs/07_release_instructions.md

 # Release instructions for normal releases

-This page just contains detailed instructions for normal releases.
+This page contains detailed instructions for normal releases.
 Refer to [Releasing](../06_releasing) for other information about releases.

 ## Preliminary steps